-After you build a RAID array, you can migrate it to a different NSS as required.
-Note that you cannot migrate a RAID to or from the NSS4000.
-You can migrate a RAID array to or from any of the other NSS models.
-If you are migrating a RAID array from the NSS to another network NSS, ensure that you coldplug the RAID array (versus hotplug it) into the new system as per the following:
+After you build a RAID array, you can migrate it to a different NSS3000 as required (you cannot migrate a RAID to or from the NSS4000 or NSS6000).
+If you are migrating a RAID array from the NSS3000 or to another network NSS3000, make sure that you power down the RAID array (versus hot-plugging it) before migrating it into the new system.